British Industrial Competitiveness Scheme: consultation on regulatory changes and scheme delivery

 Consultation description

-This consultation seeks views on the proposed regulatory changes being made to give effect to BICS and how we propose the scheme be delivered.
+This consultation seeks views on the proposed regulatory changes needed to implement BICS and how we propose the scheme be delivered.

 This consultation covers Great Britain (England, Scotland and Wales) and does not apply to Northern Ireland.
 The Scottish Government is responsible for the Renewable Obligations legislation in Scotland and will be consulting separately on changes to their legislation.